arv/ecmascript-object-observe/NewInternalsSpecification.md

 ## [[PendingChangeRecords]]

-Every function now has a [[PendingChangeRecords]] internal property which is an ordered list of ChangeRecords.
+Every function now has a [[PendingChangeRecords]] internal slot which is an ordered list of ChangeRecords.
 It is initially empty.

 Note: This list gets populated with change records as the objects that this function is observing are mutated.
 It gets emptied when the change records are delivered.